selindoga/BlockerZ/README.md

 # BlockerZ
 #### DONE
 -> touch input with sliding and platform turns
+-> the falling of blocks
 #### IN PROGRESS
--> will add the falling of blocks and a new touch input hold and slide to decide where the block will fall from
+-> will add a new touch input hold and slide to decide where the block will fall from

 -> (will remove the other touch input in the later when the the basics of the game finishes)